BEST DAY: Saturday; Sunday will be overcast, with some afternoon snow.

 HIGH PEAKS – LAKE PLACID REGION

 Including Wilmington, Keene, Western High Peaks

-** Route 86 Bridge Closing Monday: The Route 86 bridge over the West Branch of the Ausable River in Wilmington, Essex County, will be closed to vehicles and pedestrians starting on Monday, March 2 for a bridge replacement project.
+** Route 86 Bridge Closed: The Route 86 bridge over the West Branch of the Ausable River in Wilmington, Essex County, is closed to vehicles and pedestrians for a bridge replacement project.
 Businesses near the bridge remain open.
 The new bridge is expected to be opened by June 1.
 Detours direct motorists to Springfield Road (Essex County Road 83) and Fox Farm Road (Essex County Road 63).
 More information can be found here.

 ** Stay On Trails On Summits: Stay on trails or deep snow when on summits.
 Exposed and ice covered sensitive alpine vegetation can be easily damaged under winter conditions.